 5.19.6 [Potential] Requirements

-The 5G network shall enable the MNO to authenticate and authorize a remote UE in indirect mode under a relay UE to use 5G LAN-type service.
+The 5G network shall enable the MNO to authenticate and authorize a remote UE in indirect mode under a relay UE to support 5G LAN-type service.

 The 5G network shall allow the MNO to add/move a remote UE in indirect mode to/from a private set for a 5G LAN-type service.

-The 5G network shall be able to provide a remote UE using 5G LAN type service via a relay UE with same level of service as if the remote UE would be in direct mode (i.e. provide required QoS for the Ethernet packets transferred between remote UE and relay UE if they using 3GPP access).
+The 5G network shall be able to provide a remote UE supporting 5G LAN type service via a relay UE with same level of service as if the remote UE would be in direct mode (i.e. provide required QoS for the Ethernet packets transferred between remote UE and relay UE if they using 3GPP access).

-The 5G network shall be able to support service continuity for the communication between a remote UE with other UEs belonging to the same private communication of 5G LAN-type service, when the remote UE changes from one relay UE to another or when the UE changes between direct and indirect mode.
+The 5G network shall be able to support service continuity for the communication via a remote UE with other UEs belonging to the same private communication of 5G LAN-type service, when the remote UE changes from one relay UE to another or when the UE changes between direct and indirect mode.

 5.20 Use case for 5G PVN with private addressing